 Cups of Coffee

-A page at pro-football-reference.com called Cups of Coffee lists all of the pro football players who appeared in only one NFL, AFL, or AAFC game.
+A page at pro-football-reference.com called Cups of Coffee lists all of the pro football players who appeared in exactly one NFL, AFL, or AAFC game.
 Of course, when I discovered the page, I wondered if any of the players had appeared on old football cards.
 I perused the list and came up with these.

 Dick McKissack